Anisotropic flow of convex hypersurfaces by the square root of the scalar curvature: Introduction

-where $D$ is the gradient in $\R^{n+1}$, $|D\psi|^2=\sum_{k \ge 1} |D_k \psi|^2$ and $|| D^2 \psi || =\sup_{\bold{w} \in S^n} |D^2 \psi ( \bold{w}, \bold{w})| $.
-Then there exist a maximal time $T>0$ and a unique smooth solution $\{M_t=X(S^n,t)\}$ satisfying \eqref{evolution_eq1} for $t\in [0,T)$, and $M_t$ converges to a point $x_0=M^*$ as $t$ approaches $T$. \end{thm} \begin{remark} \item \begin{enumerate}[(i)] \item The condition \eqref{c_condition1} can be regarded as the balance between strict convexity and the perturbation of $\psi$ from a constant map. \item If the smallest positive principal curvature is large compared with the perturbation of $\psi$, the initial hypersurface satisfies \eqref{c_condition1}.
+where $D$ is the gradient in $\R^{n+1}$.
+Then there exist a maximal time $T>0$ and a unique smooth solution $\{M_t=X(S^n,t)\}$ satisfying \eqref{evolution_eq1} for $t\in [0,T)$, and $M_t$ converges to a point $x_0=M^*$ as $t$ approaches $T$. \end{theorem} \begin{remark} \item \begin{enumerate}[(i)] \item From the pinching assumption at $t=0$, $c$ is related to initial data by $H \ge c n \ep$.
+The condition \eqref{c_condition1} can be regarded as the balance between strict convexity and the perturbation of $\psi$ from a constant map. \item If the smallest positive principal curvature is large compared with the perturbation of $\psi$, the initial hypersurface satisfies \eqref{c_condition1}.
 Then a pinching estimate follows and the convexity of the hypersurfaces preserved.
-Otherwise $\psi$ dominates and the convexity of the hypersurfaces may not be preserved. \item If the smallest positive principal curvature is small, then the perturbation of $\psi$ is required to be small for \eqref{c_condition1} to be satisfied. \end{enumerate} \end{remark}
+Otherwise $\psi$ dominates and the convexity of the hypersurfaces may not be preserved. \item If the smallest positive principal curvature is small, then the perturbation of $\psi$ is required to be small for \eqref{c_condition1} to be satisfied. \end{enumerate} \end{remark} In order to observe the behaviour of the solution near the maximal time $T$, we rescale the solution and the time parameter by